magento/devdocs/guides/v2.0/cloud/access-acct/first-time-setup_import-import.md

     bin/magento magento setup:static-content:deploy
     bin/magento cache:flush

-After the cache flushes, enter `exit` to close the SSH tunnel.
+After the {% glossarytooltip 0bc9c8bc-de1a-4a06-9c99-a89a29c30645 %}cache{% endglossarytooltip %} flushes, enter `exit` to close the SSH tunnel.

 ## Verify the import
 To verify everything imported properly, perform the following tasks in your local Cloud development environment:

-1. On your Cloud environment, enter the following commands to find the information to log in to the Magento Admin and to view the storefront:
+1. On your Cloud environment, enter the following commands to find the information to log in to the {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento Admin{% endglossarytooltip %} and to view the storefront:

         magento-cloud environment:url
-2. Log in to the Magento Admin using the user name and password of your Magento EE system.
+2. Log in to the Magento {% glossarytooltip 29ddb393-ca22-4df9-a8d4-0024d75739b1 %}Admin{% endglossarytooltip %} using the user name and password of your Magento EE system.
 3. Make sure settings in the Admin are the same as your Magento EE system.
-3. Access the storefront.
+3. Access the {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}storefront{% endglossarytooltip %}.
 4. Make sure categories, products, and so on display as you expect.
 5. Test everything thoroughly.